Bridge Sampling Diagnostics

 \section{Experimental Results}

 This section presents the empirical evaluation of the bridge sampling method, along with the proposed diagnostics.
+Our analysis focuses primarily on the precision (variability) of the estimates rather than systematic bias, as we utilize the standard bridge sampling estimator without bias-inducing modifications (even in the pre-asymptotic regime, see Section \ref{sec:paretok}), which implies that the estimator remains consistent and asymptotically unbiased.
+In the finite-sample regime, errors are driven by variance and skewness rather than systematic shift; thus, assessing the reliability of the MCSE is equivalent to assessing the root mean square error (RMSE).

+As analytical ground truth is unavailable for the complex posteriors in \texttt{posteriordb}, we establish a computational ``gold standard'' by aggregating 100 independent MCMC and bridge sampling runs (totaling 400,000 posterior draws with low autocorrelation per model), which will serve as the proxy for the true marginal likelihood against which individual MCSE predictions are validated.

 We begin by introducing a simple toy example, which serves to illustrate the conditions under which the bridge sampler performs effectively, as well as the circumstances in which it has too high variance to be useful.
 Following this, we present results using many real models and datasets sourced from the posterior database \texttt{posteriordb}, introduced by \citet{Magnusson-etal:2025:posteriordb}.